jshafto/app_academy_notes/w3_learning_objectives.md

     - _never change history on a shared branch_
 - Use git diff to compare a local 'staging' branch and 'master' branch.
     - `git diff` by default compares working directory to last commit
-    -  `--staged` compares stages area to last commit
+    -  `--staged` compares staged area to last commit
     - can also compare two named branches, or just based on commit hash
     - type `q` to exit
 - Use git checkout to check out a specific commit by commit id